 Although we had a great experience the piercing came out great and healed nicely, when we tell people the piercing was done in a tattoo/piercing shop the eyebrow goes up.
 The point is most parents (especially first-time parents) don’t get a warm fuzzy feeling taking their infant to that environment.
 So about 7 years later Dr. Ear Piercing is born.

-I am a Gonstead chiropractor and have been in practice since 2005.
+I am a Gonstead chiropractor and have been in practice since 2005 with Precision Family Health, PC.
 Piercing an ear has not been foreign to me.
 I used to work at my grandfather’s jewelry store since my youth.
 I performed ear piercings in the store at a very young age, BUT it was performed with an ear-piercing gun.
 Now as a doctor I can better understand the blunt abrupt force involved with the gun and would never want that done on any ear.
 In January 2018 I took time out of my practice to get properly trained to do piercings with a needle, not a gun.
 I learned everything from sterilization to actual piercing techniques to aftercare instructions and so on.
 It may seem easy or simple since the focus is the earlobe, however, just as in our chiropractic practice, I strive to deliver the finest service possibly available.